AHans30/Kaggle-Competition-Predicting-Housing-Price-using-Random-Forest-/README.md

 Following, I've tuned my Random forest hyperparameters using GridSearchCV

-At the satisfactory mean squared logarithim error of .14, I've learned re-learned parameters to make predictions but used whole training data provided by
+At the satisfactory mean squared logarithim error, I've learned re-learned parameters to make predictions but used whole training data provided as train data to make predictions on test.csv and have submuitted it on kaggle to achieve log error of 0.14